jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 See BLT Chap.
 12.

+The prototypical function of adjectives is [to modify an NP](#general-structure-of-noun-phrases).
+But whether it's really necessary to introduce a single adjective class is often disputed.
 To describe a single language, any terms may be used, and it's alright to merge adjectival classes into the verb class or the noun class.
 However, for unified description and role in typology (to "provide feedback into the basic linguistic theory"), we need to recognize a separate adjective class,